 At the end of this lesson, you will be sending the first batch of work to your Oak Meadow teacher along with your assignment summary checklist and the learning assessment forms, or any alternate form of documentation.
-Remember to include both the rough drafts and final, edited versions of social studies essays.
+Remember to include both the rough drafts and final, edited versions of written assignments.